guardian/price-migration-engine/docs/cohort-items.md

 case class `CohortItem` carries the migration state as well as metadata for a subscription.

-When exanding the `CohortItem` case class, do not forget to [map the dynamo record to the Scala type](https://github.com/guardian/price-migration-engine/pull/1158).
+When expanding the `CohortItem` case class, do not forget to [map the dynamo record to the Scala type](https://github.com/guardian/price-migration-engine/pull/1158).
 It's not done automatically.

 ## Extending CohortItem (Part 1)